 PM Modi’s Leh visit, a huge morale booster for soldiers and a stern message to China

-New Delhi, July 03: The decision to visit Leh amidst the border stand off with China was taken during a meeting held last evening with National Security Advisor, Ajit Doval.
+New Delhi, July 03: The decision to visit Leh amidst the border stand off with China was taken during a meeting held last evening with National Security Advisor (NSA), Ajit Doval.

+Who is Galwan Valley named after and what is the India-China dispute about

-The NSA was overseeing the last minute details of the visit by the Prime Minister and the Chief of Defence Staff, General Bipin Rawat.
+The NSA was overseeing the last minute details of the visit by the Prime Minister and the Chief of Defence Staff (CDS), General Bipin Rawat.

 On Friday morning, the PM along with General Rawat and Indian Army Chief, General M M Naravane landed at Leh.
 They reviewed the preparedness of the tri-services amidst the stand off with China.